YahooArchive/YaraParser/README.md

 	* Example line: He_PRP is_VBZ nice_AJ ._.

 ## Evaluate the Parser

-__WARNING__ The current evaluation script does take into account every dependency relation.
-If you want to ignore the punctuations, you have to either tweak the code or write your own script.
+* __java -jar YaraParser.jar eval --gold-file [gold-file] --parsed-file [parsed-file]  --punc_file [punc-file]__

-* __java -jar jar/YaraParser.jar eval --gold-file [gold-file] --parsed-file [parsed-file] --inf-file [inf-file]__
+	* [punc-file]: File contains list of pos tags for punctuations in the treebank, each in one line
 	* Both files should have conll 2006 format

 ### Example Usage
 There is small portion from Google Universal Treebank for the German language in the __sample\_data__ directory.

-     java -jar jar/YaraParser.jar train --train-file sample_data/train.conll --dev-file sample_data/dev.conll --model-file /tmp/model beam:64 iter:10 nt:1
+     java -jar jar/YaraParser.jar train --train-file sample_data/train.conll --dev-file sample_data/dev.conll --model-file /tmp/model beam:64 iter:10 nt:1 --punc_file punc_files/google_universal.puncs

 Note that it is better to have more threads depending on your machine, but since multi-threading is not giving exactly the same answer for approximate search in each run, we give examples with one thread.
 You can kill the process whenever you find that the model performance is converging on the dev data.
-The parser achieved an unlabeled accuracy __87.89__ and labeled accuracy __82.78__ on the dev set in the 10th iteration.
+The parser achieved an unlabeled accuracy __87.76__ and labeled accuracy __81.88__ on the dev set in the 10th iteration.

 Performance numbers are produced after each iteration.
 The following is the performance on the dev after the 10th iteration:

-    2.88 ms for each arc!
+    3.37 ms for each arc!
-	38.17 ms for each sentence!
+	44.62 ms for each sentence!

-	Labeled accuracy: 82.78
+	Labeled accuracy: 81.88
-	Unlabeled accuracy:  87.89
+	Unlabeled accuracy:  87.76
 	Labeled exact match:  26.76
 	Unlabeled exact match:  42.25